Read time 10 minutes

 1. Open the tool and select the project under “All projects” tab in the left pane, and then select “Add Job.”Create a migration job

 2. The “Add job for mailbox” wizard will appear on the screen.
-Select the project name and enter a job name and click “Next.”Enter a job name
+Define a project and a job name and click “Next.”Enter a job name

 5. After adding the source, you’ll have to select Office 365 in the target (Destination) field.
 Enter the required information and click “Next.”Select Office 365 in the target